Analysis | Four years ago today, the U.S. saw the wildest hour in presidential election history

 “These thefts and disclosures are intended to interfere with the US election process,” the final statement said of the hacks.
 “Such activity is not new to Moscow — the Russians have used similar tactics and techniques across Europe and Eurasia, for example, to influence public opinion there.
 We believe, based on the scope and sensitivity of these efforts, that only Russia’s senior-most officials could have authorized these activities.”

-It didn't take long to for that assessment to be proven accurate.
+It didn’t take long for that assessment to be proved accurate.

 Around 4 p.m.
 The “Access Hollywood” tape is published.